MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 ### Use the Power BI automation tool extension

-After adding the [Power BI automation tools](https://marketplace.visualstudio.com/items?itemName=PBIALMTest.pbi-rest-api--extension&ssr=false#overview) extension to DevOps, you can [create one or more new tasks](/azure/devops/extend/develop/add-build-task) which include the following deployment pipelines tasks:
+After adding the [Power BI automation tools](https://marketplace.visualstudio.com/items?itemName=PBIALMTest.pbi-rest-api--extension&ssr=false#overview) extension to DevOps, you can [create pipeline tasks](/azure/devops/extend/develop/add-build-task).
+The extension includes the following deployment pipelines tasks:

 * Create a new pipeline